anhinga/fluid/README.md

 Moreover, this architecture allows to represent data flow graphs of this class as **matrices of real numbers**.

-We just posted a related software prototype, "aug_20_15_experiment", and expect to make one or more videos and a preprint available today.
+We just posted a related software prototype implementing some **continuous cellular automata**, "aug_20_15_experiment".

+We expect to make one or more video previews available today.
+Note that we cannot make those video previews quite faithful;
+at the initial stage video compression software introduces some distortion, then it notices the problems with quality and offers to make enhancements, the result might be worse in some aspects and better in some other aspects than the video natively produced by the software.

 The preprint describing this new development is available at http://www.cs.brandeis.edu/~bukatin/DataFlowGraphsAsMatrices.pdf